blmstrm/webAppTest/README.md

 * ~~Add MongoDB support~~
 		~~Create @Repository class to use with mongoDb~~
 * ~~Use backbone.js for clear mvc partition in javascript~~
-* Change to RESTful API.
-AddEvent/UpdateEvent/DeleteEvent/GetAllEvents.
+* ~~Change to RESTful API.
+AddEvent/UpdateEvent/DeleteEvent/GetAllEvents.~~
 * Encapsule the whole thing in something of a plugin.
-Slices?